Kim oversees missile firing drills, tells troops to be alert | WTOP

 Trump added: “He also knows that I am with him & does not want to break his promise to me.
 Deal will happen!”

-Pyongyang has recently demanded that U.S. Secretary of State Mike Pompeo be removed from nuclear negotiations and criticized national security adviser John Bolton.
+Pyongyang has recently demanded that Pompeo be removed from nuclear negotiations and criticized national security adviser John Bolton.
 North Korea also said last month that it had tested a new type of unspecified “tactical guided weapon.”

 North Korea could choose to fire more missiles with longer ranges in coming weeks to ramp up its pressure on the United States to come up with a roadmap for nuclear talks by the end of this year, said Nam Sung-wook, a professor at Korea University.